UIDickinson/dobbyai-repplit/Readme.md

 3. Choose "script" as the app type
 4. Set redirect URI to `http://localhost:8080`
 5. Copy your client ID and secret to `.env`

-### Vercel Postgres Setup

-1. In your Vercel project dashboard, go to Storage
-2. Create a new Postgres database
-3. Copy the connection string to your environment variables
-4. Run the setup script to create tables

-### AI Provider Setup

-**OpenAI:**
-- Get API keys from https://platform.openai.com/api-keys
-- Add multiple keys separated by commas for rotation

-**Anthropic:**
-- Get API keys from https://console.anthropic.com/
-- Add multiple keys separated by commas for rotation

 ### Cron Jobs